Enslaved Persons Index

-The Johnston County Heritage Center is pleased to offer two online databases of slave names registered in Johnston County.
-These are genealogical databases and are the first of their kind in the nation.
+The Johnston County Heritage Center is pleased to offer two online databases of enslaved persons' names found in both public and private records.

 Kinfolks of Johnston County : Abstracts of Deeds, 1759-1865, Volumes I and II, by Elizabeth E. Ross and Zelda B. Wood.
 Clayton, N.C. : Ross, 1993.

 Johnston County, North Carolina, County Court Minutes, 1759-1850, in 18 volumes, by Weynette Parks Haun.
 Durham, N.C. : Haun, 1974-1995.

 Johnston County, North Carolina, Will Abstracts, 1746-1870, revised edition (volume I & II combined), by Elizabeth E. Ross.
 Clayton, N.C. : Ross, 1991.

 Stealing a Little Freedom : Advertisements for Slave Runaways in North Carolina, 1791-1840, edited by Freddie L. Parker.
 New York : Garland Publishing, 1994.

 Records Baldy Sanders slaves and plantation operations from 1830 to 1868, with slave birth records dating to 1774.